-Applications for NYC's free UPK programs will open up in early February 2019 for all children born in 2015.
+Applications for NYC's free UPK programs will open up on February 4, 2019 for all children born in 2015.
 If this applies to you, or if you have a younger child for which you're planning ahead, read on for all you need to know about the UPK program, the application process, and how to increase your chances of getting placed at the school of your choice!

 What is UPK?